aragon/nest/FAQ.md

 - A NestDAO team member will tag your proposal as "under reivew."
 They will then ask questions to better understand your goals.
 During this intial interview suggestions may be provided improvements to increase the success of your proposal.
 The GitHub Issue for your proposal is where the majority of conversations around your application should happen.

 ### NestDAO lead approval
-- Once question have been answered and feedback has been incorporated, a NestDAO team member will “lead” your proposal.
+- Once questions have been answered and feedback has been incorporated, a NestDAO team member will “lead” your proposal.
 They will signal this by assigning the Issue to themselves in the nest GitHub repo.
 This NestDAO member is now your primary point of contact throughout the Nest program.
 It is their job to support, fight for, and ensure the success of your project in the Nest program.
-Your NestDAO lead will create a due diligence report based on the size of the grant you're requesting and they will then publish that report as a comment in your proposal Issue.
-This due diligence report will be presented along with your proposal to the NestDAO Working Group at the next NestDAO meeting.
+Your NestDAO lead will then create a due diligence report based on the size of the grant you're requesting and they will then publish that report as a comment in your proposal Issue.
+This will involve a call where the Nest lead can get to know you and ask questions.
+Yur Nest lead will then present your due diligence report along with your proposal to the NestDAO Working Group at the next NestDAO meeting.
 Your NestDAO lead will then explain why this proposal is a good fit for the Nest program, the value it will provide to Aragon, and why the Nest program should fund it.

 ### NestDAO WG approval
 - When proposals are presented at NestDAO WG meetings members can ask your Nest lead questions, request changes to your proposal, and/or reject or approve your proposal.
 The results of this discussion will be shared with you as a comment in your proposal's GitHub Issue by your Nest lead.
 For transparency and auditability this feedback needs to be delivered to the applicants as a comment in the original proposal Issue.
 This Issue is where the majority of conversations around the application should happen.